 To reach the widest community of users, files are delivered in compressed tarballs, each containing a set of 2 geotiffs.
 Files with extensions "avg_rade9" contain floating point radiance values with units in nanoWatts/cm2/sr. Note that the original DNB radiance values have been multiplied by 1E9.
 This was done to alleviate issues some software packages were having with the very small numbers in the original units.
 Files with extension "cf_cvg" are integer counts of the number of cloud-free coverages, or observations, that went in to constructing the average radiance image.
 Files with extension “cvg” are integer counts of the number of coverages or total observations available (regardless of cloud-cover).

-When using the data please credit the product generation to the Earth Observation Group, NOAA National Centers for Environmental Information (NCEI).
+When using the data please credit the product generation to the Earth Observation Group, Payne Institute for Public Policy..

 Index thumbnails for nighttime light image tilesShowing thumbnails of Jan 2016